Happy Festivus (for the rest of us) from the writers, chefs, management & staff of Reet Says Eat to you, our loyal and passionate readers.

 St. Patrick's Day

+The first ever St Patrick's Day celebration in America happened in 1737 in Boston, and the city still boasts one of the USA's biggest St Patrick's Day parties.
 The annual parade begins from Broadway at the MBTA Station and goes to Andrew Square, boasting floats, fancy dress and all the usual hullabaloo we've come to associate with this quintessential Irish celebration.
 Expect marching bands and pipe bands from all over North America.
+St Patrick's Day is one of the only national holidays celebrated outside its native land - a clear indication of the Irish influence thoughout the world and especially in the USA |

 And the rain keep pourin' down